- COM 442 D01, 10275, T/H 9:30 – 10:45, Merion Hall 174

-Except for “serious reasons,” missing more than 1.5 classes will affect your grade.
-More than 6 absences will result in failing the course.
+Except for “serious reasons” (for example, hospitalizations, severe health issues, death of a loved one) and university-sponsored activities, missing more than 1.5 classes will affect your grade.
+More than 4 absences will result in failing the course.
 Lateness counts as .5 of an absence.
 Leaving early will count as .5 of an absence.
 The grade reductions after 1.5 absences:

 Your primary responsibility is to be in class and fully present.